 A few ways you can help:

-Holy Trinity Lutheran Church, just off of Lake Street, is receiving/distributing donations on Mondays, Wednesdays and Fridays.
+Holy Trinity Lutheran Church, just off of Lake Street, is receiving/distributing donations on Wednesdays and Fridays.
 They need volunteers from 10 am to 2 pm those days.
 Check HERE for volunteer information and sign-up.

 Donate Food or Household Goods:

 Bethlehem Lutheran in-the-Midway is occasionally collecting donations to support other sites.
 Check their Facebook page for the latest information.